Register your Information for Free Stone Samples Sent Express to You!

 Brisbane is renowned for its challenging climate, particularly affecting construction and building materials due to its high temperatures, humidity levels, and intense UV exposure.

 • High Temperatures: Brisbane experiences notably hot summers, with temperatures frequently soaring above 30°C. This extreme heat can compromise the integrity and appearance of building materials.
-Stones in particular need to be selected for their ability to withstand these temperatures without cracking, discoloring, or degrading over time.
+Stones in particular need to be selected for their ability to withstand these temperatures without cracking, discolouring, or degrading over time.

 • Humidity Levels: Alongside the heat, Brisbane’s high humidity levels pose a significant challenge.
 This moisture can seep into porous materials, leading to deterioration and mold growth.
 It’s essential to choose stones that are less porous and offer higher resistance to moisture absorption to maintain their structural integrity and aesthetic appeal.

 • UV Exposure: The intense sunlight in Brisbane can cause significant UV damage to exposed surfaces, leading to fading and weakening of stones over time.
-Stones that are UV-resistant are crucial for maintaining their color and structural integrity, especially in outdoor applications.
+Stones that are UV-resistant are crucial for maintaining their colour and structural integrity, especially in outdoor applications.

 • Salt Tolerance: Proximity to the coast means that Brisbane stone selections must also consider salt tolerance.
 Salt can corrode and stain stone surfaces, necessitating the choice of materials that can resist these effects.